Bangles and Choora: An Intricate Web of Tradition in Indian Wedding Attire

 How brides wear these jewelry throughout India is an indication of the cultural variety of the nation, showcasing the distinct traditions and ceremonies of various locales.

-Red choora in northern India
+Red Choora in Northern India

 Brides in northern India, especially in Punjab and Haryana, adorn themselves with a set of choora, or red or white bangles.
 This custom, which has its roots in Punjabi culture, is seen as a representation of marital contentment and fertility.
 Wearing the choora for a set amount of time, usually between 40 days and a year, is customary as a symbol of respect for the marriage association.